zorowangtt/phdthesis/source/11_chapter3_hp36_linearhomopolymer.md

 The regression analysis with cross-correlation correction, shown in @fig:density a, indicates that the thermal conductivity ($\lambda$) is proportional to the residue mass density, although the slope of the regression line is not steep, suggesting a weak density dependence.
 The data points exhibit a broad distribution, and statistically, the correlation between thermal conductivity and density is not significant, as indicated by a Pearson correlation coefficient of 0.3 and a p-value of 0.078.
-Pearson correlation analysis for all data in @fig:density a and subdata points classified by residue types in @fig:density b are listed in @tbl:pearson.
+Pearson correlation analysis for all data in @fig:density a and sub data points classified by residue types in @fig:density b are listed in @tbl:pearson.

 In @fig:density b, the linear regression lines for hydrophobic and polar residues have almost constant thermal conductivity values, while charged residues show a negative proportionality, although the reason for this observation is unclear.
 One possible explanation is that charged residues tend to have larger volumes compared to other residue types.[@harpaz1994]